 How to Make a Delicious Cornish Hens Dinner : Online Recipe for Cornish Hens

-This simple online recipe for cornish hens includes the use of roasted peppers and peanuts.
+Cornish hens are very enjoyable for a special dinner meal.
+This simple online recipe for cornish hens includes the use of chopped roasted peppers and peanuts.
+These cornish hens are also garnished with chopped onions.

 Have you decided to stay home for Valentine's Day?
 Here is a recipe for a romantic dinner of cornish hens at home.
 There's something about a cornish hen dinner that's just special.
 The 2009 Inauguration celebratory lunch for Barack Obama included a menu of duck and pheasant among other food choices.
 Like duck or pheasant, cornish hen seems to fit well in the category for a special meal.
 In contrast to my other hub, Restaurants for Valentine's Day, http://hubpages.com/hub/Restaurants-For-Valentines-Day, you can use this recipe for staying in.